anushajain16062004/Sentiment_Analysis/README.md

 1.Text Cleaning:
 Converts text to lowercase.
 Removes punctuation for better word matching.

-Stop Words Removal:
+2.Stop Words Removal:

-2.Filters out common words like "the", "is", and "and" that don't add meaningful context.
+Filters out common words like "the", "is", and "and" that don't add meaningful context.

-Emotion Extraction:
+3.Emotion Extraction:

-3.Matches words in the text with emotions defined in an external file (emotions.txt).
+Matches words in the text with emotions defined in an external file (emotions.txt).

-Visualization:
+4.Visualization:

-4.Creates a bar chart of detected emotions using matplotlib.
+Creates a bar chart of detected emotions using matplotlib.
 Saves the chart as graph.png.

 <img width="472" alt="image" src="https://github.com/user-attachments/assets/5d67a410-4dac-4dea-9d7e-e8221ca19588" />